concord-consortium/biologica.js/readme.md

 ## Compiling Coffeecript

 The library is written in CoffeeScript, with JavaScript compiled to the /dist folder.
-To compile the src code, install coffeescript via Node, and then
+To compile the src code, first install coffeescript via Node.
+This should also install cake.
+Then

     cd biologica.js
-    coffee --compile --output dist .
+    cake compile

+This will concatenate the source code and convert it to JS, and place the single file biologica.js in the dist folder.

+To compile and minify in one step

+    cake build

+This will place both biologica.js and biologica.min.js in the dist folder.

+You can also use 'cake compile-without-species' or 'cake build-without-species' to create a version of thje library that does not contain any species files.

 ## License